 - 1 tbsp peanut oil

 - 1/4 cup uncrystallized candied ginger available at Trader Joes or use 1-2 tablespoons of fresh ginger, and consider adding a little more sweetener

-- *1 large or 2 small green or red bell peppers cored, seeded and chopped
+- 1 green bell pepper Large, cored, seeded and chopped

 - 10 green tomatoes cored and chopped